cami-project/cami-project/store/README.md

   * filter the list of Measurements by: device_id, user_id, measurement type, timestamp, value and context information
   * insert a new measurement
+  * get the list of Activities for a user

 ## Endpoint details